 - If you served in the military, you must bring your military records

-If the child’s IR-2 visa is approved, they can travel to the U.S freely.
-The visa will be stamped on their passport and the Embassy will give them a package which the child must bring to the U.S when they first enter the country.
-This package must not be opened under any circumstances.
-Only the U.S immigrant officials at any U.S point of entry are allowed to open it and decide whether the applicant is allowed to enter the country or not.
+If the child’s IR2 visa is approved, they can travel to the US freely.
+The visa will be stamped on their passport and the Embassy will give them a package which the child must bring to the US when they first enter the country.
+You should not open this package under any circumstances.
+Only the US immigrant officials at any US point of entry will open it and decide whether the applicant can enter the country or not.

-There are various fees that the petitioner and the applicant must pay throughout the application process for the IR-2 visa.
-The amounts vary and are set by USCIS, the Department of Homeland Security and the individual U.S Embassy or Consulate where you are applying.
+There are various fees that the petitioner and the applicant must pay throughout the application process for the IR2 visa.
 The main categories of fees that must be paid are as follows:

 - Form I-130 filing fee